Ajmal Masroor

-Ajmal Masroor (আজমল মসরূর; born 19 October 1971) is a Bangladeshi-born British imam, broadcaster and politician.
-He is well known for being a television presenter on political discussions and on Muslim channels.
+Ajmal Masroor (আজমল মসরূর; born 19 October 1971) is a Bangladeshi-born British imam, broadcaster and political activist.
+He is known for being a television presenter on political discussions and on Muslim channels.

 Early life

 Masroor was born in Sylhet District, Bangladesh and came to Britain at the age of one when his parents immigrated from the country.
-He moved back to Bangladesh a few years later at the age of seven due to his father's concerns about different cultures and the possibility of losing their Muslim identities.
-However, they returned when he was at the age of 13.
+He moved back to Bangladesh a few years later, aged seven, due to his father's concerns about different cultures, and the possibility of losing their Muslim identities.
+However, they returned when he was 13.

-When living in the East End, Masroor experienced racism against the Bangladeshis in the areas, with properties being damaged.
+When living in the East End, Masroor experienced racism against the Bangladeshi community in the area, with properties being damaged.
 He was brought up in Shadwell, and attended the Bluegate Fields School on Cable Street.
 He is the oldest of six children.
 At the age of 19, his father attempted to force him into a marriage in Bangladesh, but was unsuccessful because Masroor challenged his father, saying forced marriage is not acceptable in Islam.
 He then married a Hungarian, Henrietta Szovati (who had converted to Islam), and they now have two children.

-He went to Hammersmith and West London College to study his GCSEs and A Levels, and while studying he was very active in student unions and founded the college's first Islamic society.
-Masroor took admission at School of Oriental and African Studies (SOAS) to study BA Politics and Arabic, and then Masters at Birkbeck College in Islamic Studies.
-He also studied Relationship Counselling with Relate.
+He went to Hammersmith and West London College to study his GCSEs and A Levels.
+While studying, he was active in student unions, and founded the college's first Islamic society.
+Masroor took admission at the School of Oriental and African Studies (SOAS) to study BA politics and Arabic, and then a master's at Birkbeck College in Islamic studies.
+He also studied relationship counselling with Relate.